 - Adjust your dosage so that blood levels are between 50–80 ng/mL year-round.

 - Always take Vitamin D3 along with K2.

-I, Erin Chamerlik, am a Holistic Nutrition Educator, not a physician.
+I, Erin Chamerlik, am a Health and Nutrition Educator, not a physician.
 As such, I do not diagnose or treat disease; rather I help support the healing response of the body through food, nutritional supplements, and relaxation exercises.
 This information is educational only and is not intended to replace the advice of a healthcare professional.
 The statements made by Erin Chamerlik or Get Better Wellness, Inc. have not been evaluated by the FDA .Any products mentioned are not intended to diagnose, treat, cure, or prevent any disease.
 Consult with your physician if you have any concerns about changing your diet or taking supplements.

 If you grab anything we mention using our referral links, we may get a small commission.
 However, there’s no cost to you.